SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU14.md

 When a clock component (analog or digital) was set to use server time, the clock time would not update.

-#### DataMiner Cube - Visual Overview: [ServiceDefinitionFilter] placeholder would incorrectly not be resolved when used in a shape visualizing a table [ID_35923]
+#### DataMiner Cube - Visual Overview: [ServiceDefinitionFilter] placeholder would incorrectly not be resolved when used in a table row filter [ID_35923]

 <!-- MR 10.2.0 [CU14]/10.3.0 [CU2] - FR 10.3.5 -->

-When, in a shape that was turned into a table using a shape data field of type *ParameterControlOptions* set to "Table", you used a `[ServiceDefinitionFilter]` placeholder, that placeholder would incorrectly not be resolved, causing the table to be empty.
+When, in a shape data field of type *ParameterControlOptions*, you had specified a table row filter that included a `[ServiceDefinitionFilter]` placeholder (e.g. "TableRowFilter:101=[ServiceDefinitionFilter]"), that placeholder would incorrectly not be resolved, causing the linked table control to be empty when filtered.

 #### DataMiner Cube - Spectrum analysis: Problem when opening a spectrum element with an empty username [ID_35927]